bonczbe/MNB-IC-Market-tax-calculator-with-Gmail-integration/README.md

 - **Admin** can generate a new password for any user directly from the user edit form
 - **Regular users** see only their own broker accounts and related data
 - **Admin** can toggle between "all accounts" and "only mine" view using the filter toggle
+- All resources are protected by Laravel Policies (ownership-based access control)

 ***